 Your child is reading above grade level, and you’re not sure what to do.

 After mastering the alphabet early and reading names, signs, and menus, your little one was ready to jump into the wild world of reading.
-But what to do if your kindergartener is way beyond the early leveled Guided Reading texts?
-Or, your first grader seems ready to tackle the books in the fourth grade curriculum but not necessarily the concepts?
+But what do you do if your kindergartner is way beyond the early leveled Guided Reading texts?
+Or your first grader seems ready to tackle the books in the fourth grade curriculum but not necessarily the concepts?

 It’s important that, as parents, we keep an eye on our advanced readers.
 We want to provide them with reading material that is rich, engaging, and challenging but doesn’t include concepts that are too mature for them to process.

-What can you give to your child if you know he or she can decode the words and understand the text?
+What can you give to your child if you know she can decode the words and understand the text?

 Try a few of these series out and let us know what you think.
 They are loosely in order of easier reads to more difficult reads.

-This is just a start, and our advice is to always read the book before you hand it to your child.
+This is just a start, and as always, our advice is to read the book before you hand it to your child.
 That way, you will know for sure if your own child will be able to handle the subject matter.